 The incredible growth of commercial aviation in the decade following World War II again placed tremendous demand on Curtiss-Wright's capability to provide reliable reciprocating engines and propellers.
 Curtiss-Wright engines powered the mainstays of commercial aviation in the fifties; planes like the Douglas DC-7 and Lockheed Super Constellation.
 Military demands for jet engines took Curtiss-Wright into that field and the J-65 engine enjoyed a long production run.

 In the early and mid-fifties, Curtiss-Wright combined the wisdom gained from airplane design with the new science of electronics and pioneered the development of flight simulators for military and commercial aircraft.
 Sooner than anyone could have predicted, commercial aviation pushed into the jet age.
-Public enthusiasm for the speed and comfort of such planes as the Boeing 707 and Douglas DC-8 began to ring down the curtain on the reciprocating engine and the propeller.
+Public enthusiasm for the speed and comfort of such planes as the Boeing 707 and Douglas DC-8 began to bring down the curtain on the reciprocating engine and the propeller.
 With this change in technology, Curtiss-Wright accelerated its activities to become a more diversified company and reduce what had been its historical dependency on the aviation industry.

 We were involved early on in the development of the plastics industry as a manufacturer of plastics used for industrial, household and personal products.
 The Company had an electronics business segment and produced military nuclear rod control equipment.
 Other businesses included automotive components, heavy earth moving equipment, a metal extrusion facility and the distributorship of Mercedes-Benz automobiles in the United States.